Back to blog

 It is essential to detect if a website uses honeypot traps because collecting public data from such websites is not advisable.
 Websites with honeypot traps can easily detect your web scraper and track your web scraping activity.
 In this case, they can take action against you, leading to being blocked and not getting the required public data.

 You should know that some honeypot links, which are used to bait crawlers, have the CSS style of “display: none.”
 Others are disguised by having them blend in with the background color.
 It is crucial to ensure that your crawler only follows properly visible links.
-It is also important to follow web scraping best practices to reduce your chances of getting blocked.
+It is also important to follow web scraping best practices or use dedicated web scraping products to reduce your chances of getting blocked.
 You have to respect the rules of the website you intend to scrape data from.

 Honeypot traps are effective techniques for detecting and thwarting malicious work from cybercriminals.
 However, they can pose a challenge for legitimate web scraping processes.
 If you are looking to only scrape public data for use cases like price monitoring, market research, and similar, you will have to watch out for spider honeypot traps and avoid them.